cheredia19/independence-days/README.md

   yAxis="number"
 />

-By months, the ones that belong to the third quarter of the year have the highest number of independence events of the 172 analyzed in this work, as seen in the next chart:
+By months, the ones that belong to the **third quarter of the year** recorded the highest number of independence events of the 172 analyzed in this report, as seen in the next chart:

 ### Number of independences per month
 <PlotlyBarChart